sigmaister/copy_CollapsOS/doc/load-run-code.md

 If you load that code at `0xa000` and call it, it will print "Hello World!" by using the `printstr` routine from `core.asm`.

-## Doing the same with the BASIC shell

-The BASIC shell also has the capacity to load code from serial console but its semantic is a bit different from the regular shell.
-Instead of peeking and poking, you use `getc` to send data and then `putc` to send the same data back for verification.
-Then, you can use `poke` to commit it to memory.

-There's an upload tool that use these commands and it's `uploadb.py`.
-It is invoked with the same arguments as `upload.py`.

-Once your code is uploaded, you will call it with BASIC's `usr` command.
-See BASIC's README for more details.